More

 We have all heard this one before—no matter how things change in sales, personalized outreach is here to stay.
 While the advice is sound, we have to remember that most SDRs are making 70 cold calls, adding 45 new prospects on email cadences, and continuing to prospect as if their life depends on it.

-“With Slintel’s Technographic and Psychographic data insights, personalization becomes that much easier.”
+“With 6sense’s technographic and psychographic data insights, personalization becomes that much easier.”

-A quick installation of our Chrome Extension will not only allow you to find the contact information of the prospect but also give you access to crucial information such as buying intent scores, psychographic intent, key data points regarding the prospect’s company, and more.
+A quick installation of the 6sense SI Chrome Extension will not only allow you to find the contact information of the prospect but also give you access to crucial information such as buying intent scores, psychographic intent, key data points regarding the prospect’s company, and more.

 It can also help with identifying possible pain points a prospect may have and how you can help address them.